craraulsalazar/Neighborhood-Map-Async/README.md

 Search Bar: Filters both locations in the listview and in the map

-Listview: Show locations that have been filter, additionally clicking/pushing the location button will activate it's associated marker and display a set of pictures from foursquare
+Listview: Show locations that have been filter, additionally clicking/pushing the location button will activate it's associated marker and display a picture from foursquare

 Map: Will display a marker of the specific location selected and will display information about it.
 Marker will be animated too.